 Tips on Investing

 - Not every trading platform is the right choice for you, given your unique goals, timeline and risk profile.
 A financial advisor can help you get clarity on those three factors so that you will know which trading platform to choose.
-Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s matching tool can help you find a financial professional in your area to help you choose how to trade, what to trade and why.
-If you’re ready, get started now.
+SmartAsset’s matching tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - For investors who are just getting started, picking the right trading platform can be a key step in the process.
 Our guide on investing for beginners can help you learn the other key steps in this process, from learning the numbers to picking your assets.